-In 2017, lawyers of the Centre Tetiana Oleksiiuk, Vita Volodovska and Igor Rozkladaj developed three online courses on access to information based on the Prometheus educational platform in cooperation with the Ombudsman Office of the Verkhovna and with the support of the Council of Europe Project "Strengthening freedom of the media and establishing a Public broadcasting system in Ukraine".
+In 2017, lawyers of the Centre Tetiana Oleksiiuk, Vita Volodovska and Igor Rozkladaj developed three online courses on access to information based on the Prometheus educational platform in cooperation with the Ombudsman Office of the Verkhovna Rada of Ukraine.
 Online courses at the Prometheus platform from CEDEM experts - "Access to public information: from A to Z" (12 lectures) - "Access to public information for public activists" (9 lectures) - "Access to public information for administrators" (9 lectures) Each of the courses is aimed to cover a separate audience, in particular, for citizens who do not possess special knowledge in the field of access to public information, but wish to receive it, as well as civil society activists, journalists, civil servants and direct information managers.

 Open University of Reforms

 The Open University of Reforms is a joint educational project of the Centre for Democracy and Rule of Law and the Reanimation Package of Reforms, which aims to educate active youth for implementing social projects and reforming the country.

 Open University of Reforms is

-2

 enrolments per year

 3

 months of study: March-May, October-December

-30

 students and 5-10 non-matriculating students per enrolment

-100+

-hours of internship in NGOs - members of the Reanimation Package of Reforms
+> hours of internship in NGOs - members of the Reanimation Package of Reforms

-18-26

-age of the audience
+> > age of the audience

 Lecturers of Open University of Reforms

 - leading experts in the field of reforms

 - NGO activists

+$\mathbf{OO}{\mathbf{I}}$

+18-26

 - politicians

 - famous journalists, bloggers, columnists, opinion leaders

 - trainers from the business sector

 The curriculum of the Open University of Reforms aims to improve the students' knowledge of reforms as well as their practical skills in reforming and mastering the mechanisms of work in the public sector.
 OUR generates and develops key professional competencies of a social activist.
 The subject of each enrolment is adapted to current and priority RPR reforms for the current year.

 Open University of Reforms 2017 in figures

-2

 enrolments

+teaching

+sessions

 428

 applications

-61
+additional classes

+on weekdays

+6/

+experts involved

+in the teaching

 students

+4

+open

+lectures

+4

+non-matriculating

 13

-non-matriculating students
+students

-24

-teaching sessions

-18

-additional classes on weekdays

-89

-experts involved in the teaching

-4

-open lectures 4

 mini-projects implemented by students

 108

+24 18

 trainee vacancies from 52 RPR's organizations

 6000+

 hours of internship in 33 RPR's organizations

-of graduates were employed in the nongovernment sector
+30% of graduates were employed in the nongovernment sector

-of graduates were employed in public service

-Reanimation Package of Reforms The Reanimation Package of Reforms (RPR) is the largest and the most powerful coalition of civil society organisations and experts of Ukraine joining efforts after the Euromaidan for the sake of promoting and implementing reforms in Ukraine.
+of graduates were employed in public service CIVIL SOCIET Reanimation Package of Reforms The Reanimation Package of Reforms (RPR) is the largest and the most powerful coalition of civil society organisations and experts of Ukraine joining efforts after the Euromaidan for the sake of promoting and implementing reforms in Ukraine.
 RPR acts as a coordination centre for 83 civil society organisations and 22 expert groups that develop, promote and monitor the implementation of reforms.
 For four years of work, with the RPR's advocacy and communication support 123 laws were adopted.
 In introducing changes in Ukraine, RPR is advocating for the adoption of amendments to legislation and their implementation; communication of reforms; international communication and advocacy.
 The Centre for Democracy and Rule of Law since the very beginning of the coalition has been a member of the Reformation Package of Reforms and provided institutional, financial and organizational support to the coalition.